aghoward/cdif/README.md

 ```

 The factory function will be copied internally, so the original function does
-not need to outlive the `Context` instance.
+not need to outlive the `cdif::Container` instance.
 The only difference between the two
 signatures is that one of the registered functions can take any number of
 arguments, and the other takes none.
 This can be used as shown below: